-Our TouchRing is an integrated solid-state interface circular scrolling wheel utilizing our capacitive touch sensing technology that enables the user to navigate through menus and scroll through lists.
-Our TouchRing is being utilized in MP3 players in which the scroll wheel enables the user to navigate efficiently through menus and scroll through extensive play lists and songs.
+Our TouchRing is an integrated, solid state scrolling wheel utilizing our capacitive touch sensing technology that enables the user to navigate through menus and scroll through lists.
+Our TouchRing is utilized in MP3 players, personal media players, and remote controls enabling the user to navigate efficiently through menus and scroll through extensive play lists and songs.